aosabook/500lines/dagoba/chapter.md

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
 CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which harken back to the earliest attempts to domesticate random-access data.
 We're going to look at one of these, a style known as the graph database.

-## What's all this now?
+## Definitions and introductions

 Graph databases allow us to elegantly solve all kinds of interesting problems.
-So what's a graph database?
+This raises two questions: what is a graph database, and which problems?

 Well, the dictionary defines "graph database" as a database for graphs.
 Thanks, dictionary!
 Let's break that down a little.